 - Detecting when someone is in an area through motion or proximity sensors.

 - Reaching different temperatures on a room-by-room basis.

 - Using motorized covers to open and close exactly how you want them to.

-4 Pluses of Using Smart Vents
+Four Perks of Installing Smart Vents

 - If you use an Ecobee: Flair and Keen are both compatible with Ecobee via third-party apps.